Surviving, Thriving (and DIYing!) With Lung Cancer

 My little munchkins…not so little anymore

 Can you work?
 Are you going to keep DIYing?
-Yes and I can’t wait for what 2021 holds in store!
+Yes!
 I won’t be tackling the big home renovations myself as much anymore, but I’ll definitely be doing smaller DIYs and fun projects and hope you’ll come along with me!
 In the meantime, if you’re new I’ve been blogging for 11 years – here are a few of my most popular posts!

 The human heart beats